 - $10,000 in property damage coverage in another state

 If you purchase minimum coverage insurance, you will likely pay the lowest rate.
-But it is generally recommended that drivers purchase more coverage than what is required.
+But it is generally recommended by most insurance experts that drivers purchase more coverage than required minimums.
 The minimum liability limits may not cover your full financial responsibility in the event of an at-fault accident in Michigan and could leave you with out-of-pocket expenses.
 Additionally, if you have a leased or financed vehicle, you could be required to carry full coverage insurance.

 Car insurance discounts in Grand Rapids

 Car insurance in Grand Rapids can be expensive, but drivers can take advantage of car insurance discounts to get a cheaper rate.
 Here are some of the common discounts often available in the city:

 - Good student discount: If you are a high school or college student and maintain a minimum GPA, many car insurance companies will reward you with a lower premium.

 - Policy bundling discount: One of the most common discounts is the policy bundling discount, where you can get a lower rate by insuring your car and house with the same company.

 - Vehicle safety feature discount: If your car has safety features like an anti-theft device or anti-lock brakes, your insurance company may lower your rate.